 Most people in these groups are completely unaware of the enemy's influence on them and their beliefs.
 Many of their members are also not in leadership or teaching roles, and so should not be viewed negatively just because they claim to be Catholic, Mormon, Pentecostal, etc.

 I was privileged throughout my life to be helped by members of many Christian organizations that are listed here.
 My local Catholic community was especially supportive for my family as refugees of the Vietnam War.
-It is the teaching and bad things these groups spread that I want to warn about.
+It is the false teaching and other bad things these groups spread that need to be avoided.

 I am not advocating complete isolation of people that belong to